krupal-1096/ProbX-News/README.md

 ## How It Works
 - Input: Users submit a URL/text snippet or upload an image.
-- Agent: Free, no-signup AI models (Transformers.js) run in the browser to score credibility—zero API keys required.
-Users can pick a model (open BART/CLIP, Grok-lite, Gemini-lite) and a mode (Fast/Analyze/Analytic).
-Text is zero-shot classified; images use CLIP-style similarity.
-Each query is cross-checked via Google/Bing HTML mirrors (r.jina.ai) to surface corroborating sources.
+- Agent: Gemini 1.5 (or OpenRouter Llama) runs claim verification.
+OCR prefers Gemini; if unavailable, it falls back to a local `@xenova/transformers` OCR (TroCR).
+Cross-checking uses GDELT + Google News RSS; social lookups (X, Reddit) are appended for context.
 - Evidence: The engine returns a verdict (Real/Fake/Inconclusive/Satire), confidence score with color band, emotion intent, harm/safety flags, ethics rating, markdown report, agent log rows, and the sources used.
+Irrelevant sources are filtered against claim keywords; absurd/no-evidence claims are forced to low-confidence inconclusive.
 - UI: Boot animation → home screen with model/mode picker → processing state with ETA → result view with verdict, sources, emotions, safety, ethics, and reset.

 ## Web Quickstart